ceejbot/putter/README.md

 Sort features into a list that keeps the site moving forward: minimum viability first, then nice-to-haves.
 But it's good to have the wishlist in mind from the start so we don't back ourselves into corners.

-## Taxonomy
+## Tags manifesto

 The primary job of a fic archive site is to let readers find fic to read.
-There are two approaches to solving this problem, as exmplified by the two big fanfiction archives.
-These are: *tropes* and *fandoms*.
+There are two approaches to solving this problem, as exemplified by the two big fanfiction archives: *fandoms* and *tags*.

 The fandom-browsing reader will have a fandom or a character or pairing in mind when they begin browsing.
 They might be interested in reading Steve/Bucky fic, from any variation of the Captain America canons.
 Or they might want to look only at *Sherlock* fic, from that specific variation of the Holmes canons, without any pairing in mind.
 For these readers, the FF.net approach works.
+You find fic by choosing a fandom to read in, then drilling down into specific characters.

 Other readers are more interested in cutting across fandoms to find a specific trope they're interested in.
 For instance, a reader looking for wingfic might be interested in finding wingfic in SGA fandom as well as MCU fandom.
+For these readers, the AO3 canonical tags are the way to find what they're looking for.

-Tags can support both reader approaches.
+Tags can support both reader approaches, and indeed under the hood do so on AO3.
 Fandoms and characters are tags with a little bit of extra meaning attached to them.
-The problem with tagging, I suggest, is in *guiding writers into using meaningful tags*.
-Writers will also have an urge to express themselves creatively in tagging that should also find a meaningful home.
-If the fandom wants to call the pairing `Twelfth Doctor/Clara Oswald` *whouffaldi*, the fandom should be able to do that.
-Readers should be able to find it.

 As generals fight the current war with the last one in mind, I approach the problem of a tags design with the failures of AO3 in mind.
-Their tagging implementation had two fatal flaws: First, it requires the constant attention of an army of volunteers.
+Their tagging implementation has two fatal flaws.
+First, it requires the constant attention of an army of volunteers.
 Meat *must* be present in the machine.
-Second, the implementation details made it difficult to scale, to the point where AO3 literally *stopped* scaling it.
-Tags are no longer made canonical & synned.
+Second, the implementation details make it difficult to scale, to the point where AO3 literally *stopped* scaling it.
+Tags are no longer made canonical & aliased to each other.

 Nobody wants to go back to the FF.net tagless world.
 Nobody wants the servers to fall over.
 Writers like free-form tags; readers like well-designed taxonomies.

-Por qué no los dos?
+Porqué no los dos?

+The problem with tagging, I believe, is in *guiding writers into using meaningful tags*.
+Writers will also have an urge to express themselves creatively in tagging that should also find a meaningful home.
+If the fandom wants to call the pairing `Twelfth Doctor/Clara Oswald` *whouffaldi*, the fandom should be able to do that.
+Readers who don't know the nickname should be able to find it.

+My current thinking is that stories need two kinds of tags: standardized categorization from a fixed list, and free-form categorization at the author's whim.
+Lookup by the first can be made zippy because it's a fixed target.
+Lookup by the second should be handled by search.
+This also requires that a method be available to *promote* free-form tags to standardized tags as popularity demands.

+## Operational requirements

+A modern Unix like Ubuntu or Mac OS X. Postgres, redis, nsq.
+Probably elastic search.
+See [operations](./operations).

+## Layout

+I started laying down some foundational pieces a while ago, and here's what I did:

+* `api-auth/` - the authentication & authorization api, restify
+* `api-completer/` - the autocomplete service for web UI, restify
+* `api-data/` - the data api, restify
+* `bin/` - standard npm package bin scripts
+* `config/` - configuration files in [TOML](https://github.com/toml-lang/toml) format
+* `lib/` - shared libraries
+* `lib/controllers/` - application logic, grouped
+* `lib/models/` - data that resides in the db
+* `taxonomy/` - seed data for tags etc
+* `test/` - unit & integration tests
+* `website/` - service for the web pages, express? restify with benefits?

+A lot of this is debris that can be ignored as I clean it up.
+The *taxonomy* stuff is interesting, however.

-### Tags
+### Taxonomy

 The `taxonomy` directory contains a standard tags corpus to use to seed the archive with tags we'd prefer writers to use.